dearsi-mocha/cloudsauce/_posts/2017-08-15-dotnet-core-endpoint-config-with-localhost.markdown

 OK thats great, but why is the endpoint not serving requests when it is deployed?

 The answer is _because of the loopback address_.
 This causes the server to only service requests coming from localhost.

+This behavior is not unique to dotnet.

 In fact, typically you'd want your firewall to drop packets with destination 127.0.0.1 for security reasons.